12 Vital Email Engagement Metrics To Track ROI

 What To Do About It

-Facilitate skim-reading in your emails and use click-worthy (not clickbaity) subject headers to easily lead the subscriber to your goal.
+Facilitate skim-reading in the emails and use click-worthy (not clickbaity) subject headers to easily lead the subscriber to the goal.

 Email Engagement Metric